I have been teaching music lessons, primarily guitar, since 1998.

 MY BACKGROUND QUALIFICATIONS

 My primary studies, including for my Bachelor of Music degree, have been in classical guitar, but I have explored a number of other styles.
-I have taken particular interest in flamenco, blues, and American folksongs; but I also have some experience with pop, rock, funk, country/bluegrass, jazz, experimental, Latin American, and other styles.
+I have taken particular interest in flamenco, blues, American folksongs; and also have some experience with pop, rock, funk, country/bluegrass, jazz, and other styles.
 Though I appreciate the value of tradition and working within an idiom, I've always been interested in understanding musical universals and cross-cultural perspectives.

 Other music pursuits

 I have vocal experience in classical choirs, folk music, rock bands, and barbershop quartets.
-I have been involved in music technology and recording for many years, including publishing three CDs of original compositions (mostly electronic music).
+I have been involved in music technology and recording, including publishing three CDs of original compositions (mostly electronic music).
 I have studied and performed on the Chapman Stick since 1998, including two dedicated years in a full-time pop/rock band (which used no guitars — even though all of us were guitarists).
 The same band was also an award-winning barbershop quartet.